edcast-inc/edx-platform-edcast/README.md

+This is the EdCast version of the main edX platform, diverging from [here](https://github.com/edx/edx-platform/commit/86515df763717b05d9f8eea2bd035640e4f54dc5).

+--

 This is the main edX platform which consists of LMS and Studio.

 See [code.edx.org](http://code.edx.org/) for other parts of the edX code base.